What Types of Injuries Can You Sue For?

 This can include all types of physical trauma, including burns, broken bones, scarring, paralysis, and concussions.
 It may also cover lost income, mental suffering, and changes to your quality of life.

 In this post, we’ll outline how a civil lawsuit typically unfolds, including information about physical harm as well as other injuries.
-A Douglas and London New York personal injury lawyer can give you specific feedback about your case.
+A Douglas & London New York personal injury lawyer can give you specific feedback about your case.

 The four elements of a successful civil lawsuit